amar-jay/nebula/doc/source/index.rst

 .. note::

-   This project is no longer under development, since the competition is over.
+   This project is no longer maintained, since the competition is over.

 Refer to the :doc:`usage` section for detailed usage instructions and
 see :ref:`installation` for setup guidance.